greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 1. Currently, Fixed priority in service.
 Will be made round robin or something.
 2. Some modules are in development stage:  clock and width changers.
 3. Not enough verification.
 Ongoing.
+But overall it is operational.
 4. Not going to add AHB interfaces.
 You probably have them already.
 If not, good for You.
 5. Not going to build it in VHDL.
 Enough weapons as it is.